Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (counted in MB per second) that can be transferred past the external memory interface in one second.
-It is worked out by multiplying the bus width by the speed of its memory.
-In the case of DDR memory, the result should be multiplied by 2 again.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in MB per second) that can be moved past the external memory interface within a second.
+The number is calculated by multiplying the card's interface width by its memory speed.
+If the card has DDR type RAM, it should be multiplied by 2 once again.
 If DDR5, multiply by ANOTHER 2x.
 The better the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
-This is calculated by multiplying the total texture units of the card by the core speed of the chip.
-The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
+This figure is calculated by multiplying the total amount of texture units by the core speed of the chip.
+The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in one second.

 Display Prices